By Globalization Partners

 Reading Time: 2 minutes

 When you think about international expansion, your goal is to achieve success by competing in global markets.
-To achieve this, you will need to attract and onboard the best talent available.
+To achieve this, you will need to attract and onboard the best talent available if you are a non-resident employer.
 This is not always an easy task, especially if you do not have a business entity set up in the country in which you wish to hire.

 You have to figure out how to run payroll, put together compliant, competitive benefits packages, and onboard employees – all without having a presence in-country.
 For companies that don’t want to go through the process of having an entity in place, there are other solutions available.